Sebabats/alx-system_engineering-devops/README.md

 #!/bin/bash
-This is a repository for project 0x00-shell_basics
+This is a repository for all alx-system-engineering-devops projects